Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 24. White Beagle

+A white Beagle is technically different from a full albino, which hasn’t yet been proven possible for Beagles.
 White dogs are controversial since the lack of pigment around their eyes can make them extremely sensitive to light.
-Ethical breeders will do everything they can to avoid producing a white litter, and won’t mate those dogs if they are born.
+Ethical breeders will do everything they can to avoid producing a white litter and won’t mate the dogs if they are born.

 25. White, Black, and Tan